Iceland Aurora Chase

 After a well-deserved rest and a late start to our morning, we'll daven Shachris and have breakfast before hitting the road once more.
 During some parts of the year, the sun in Iceland doesn't rise until nearly 11am - in that case we'd be able to enjoy watching the sunrise even if we choose to sleep in.

-Snæfellsjökull National Park, Vatnajökull National Park, and Iceland's crown jewel - Jokulsarlon's glacial lagoon and ice beach - are all on our radar.
+Snæfellsjökull National Park, Vatnajökull National Park, and Iceland's crown jewel - Jokulsarlon's glacial lagoon and Diamond Beach - are all on our radar.
 We’ll try to cover a lot of ground so we can see as much as possible in our limited time.

 Once again we try to grab a nap before dinner and yet another night of chasing the aurora.
 Having two nights of hunting available allows us to cover greater distances in the search for the perfect display, or to spend more time per location.
 We can explore different areas, try our luck again if there were weather issues last night, or just enjoy the life-changing spectacle once more.
 The aurora never looks the same twice; even if we had a wonderful display yesterday, tonight's is guaranteed to look different.

-With two and a half days in Iceland, we'll have covered a significant amount of ground and seen some lovely sights - and if all goes well, not one, but two incredible aurora shows.
+With two and a half days in Iceland, we'll have covered a significant amount of ground and seen some lovely sights - and if all goes well, not one, but two or even three incredible aurora shows.

 Pricing is per-person, based on double occupancy.
-Single supplement is $150/nt and subject to availability.
+Single supplement may be available.